Exposure to Toxic Chemicals is Pervasive

 Or consider the cosmetics you use daily.
-One study of over 2,300 people found the average adult uses nine personal care products daily, with 126 unique chemical ingredients.
+One study of over 2,300 people found the average adult uses 9 personal care products daily, with 126 unique chemical ingredients.

 Phthalates, which make plastic more flexible, are one of those ingredients.
 These hormonal disruptors are in many cosmetics, including deodorants, hair spray, and nail polishes.
-Some of the ways phthalates damage heath include:
+Some of the ways phthalates damage health include:

 - Reduce female fertility

 - Can cause premature breast development in young women